Mity-Lite: History

-MityLite® was founded In 1987 by Greg Wilson, who owned Church Furnishings, Inc, a company that made pews and other church furniture.
+The company was founded In 1987 by Greg Wilson, who owned Church Furnishings, Inc, a company that made pews and other church furniture.
 He secured a $1 million contract order with the Church of Jesus Christ of Latter-day Saints for a banquet table he had developed.
 However, Wilson lacked the financing to manufacture the table.
 After a deal with Samsonite failed, Wilson incorporated as MITY Enterprises, Inc., with US$500,000 from Angel Investors.

 In March 1994, MITY Enterprises went public, selling 900,000 shares of common stock at US$5.25 per share.
 The company was listed on the NASDAQ under the ticker symbol MITY.
 In July 2007 Mity Enterprises merged with Sorenson Capital and Peterson Partners, both Salt Lake City-based private equity firms.

-Prospect Capital Corp. became the parent company of MITY in September of 2013.
-Tony R. Smith was named CEO in April of 2019.
+Prospect Capital Corp. became the parent company of MITY in September 2013.
+Kevin McCoy was named CEO in November of 2023.

-Awards and recognition

-In November 2009, MityLite was awarded Manufacturer of the Year by Utah's Manufacturing Extension Partnership.